-Regulations for Importing Pets to Spain
+Importing Dogs and Cats to Spain

 Each pet shall be identified by means of a microchip.
 No other form of identification is acceptable.
 The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
-Spain currently accepts AVID 9 and AVID 10 in addition to ISO.
+Germany currently accepts AVID 9 and AVID 10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.

 Further details regarding the rabies vaccine:

 - Pets may travel to Spain with a current one year vaccine (also known as a “primary” vaccine).

 - Pets may travel to Spain with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).

 Other recommended vaccines include:

 - Dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP) and Bordetella.